Main

 The failure of communication is not a flaw but the work's conclusion—a contemporary Tower of Babel.
 Despite rigorous technical apparatus and genuine effort to bridge the divide, the experiment cannot escape human-centered logic.
 This sense of destiny, of inevitable misunderstanding, becomes the work's final gesture: releasing the fungi back to nature, admitting the limits of translation, and recognizing that some forms of kinship resist our instruments and intentions.

-An essay about this work is under review by Leonardo journal.
+An essay about this work is under review by ISEA 2026.

 In Gallery